How to Build Websites Like Alibaba & Aliexpress [Comprehensive Guide]

 Then, just say ‘Open Sesame’ and follow us inside the article!

-More than a decade ago, it all started with Alibaba.com, a website created by Jack Ma, a former English teacher.
+More than a decade ago, it all started with Alibaba, a web portal created by Jack Ma, a former English teacher.
 Jack borrowed money from 17 of his friends, former students, and colleagues and with the sum of $60,000, he started this revolutionary business that eventually brought him and his investors billions of dollars.

 Today, in 2019, the Alibaba Group is a conglomerate of platforms for Retail, Computing, FinTech, Entertainment, and other services.
 It controls 56% of the Chinese online retail sales and 8.4% of the global retail eCommerce.
 To compare, Amazon holds 13.7% of the global market.